Friedrich Obleser: World War II

+Squadron leader

+Following his convalescence, Obleser was appointed Staffelkapitän (squadron leader) of 8.
+Staffel of JG 52 on 6 July 1943, succeeding Rall who took command of III.
+Gruppe.
+Prior to his appointment, the Staffel had briefly been led by Leutnant Berthold Korts until Obleser took command.
+In preparation for Operation Citadel, III.
+Gruppe had relocated to the central sector of the eastern Front.
+The Gruppe first moved to Zaporizhzhia and then to Ugrim on 3 July.
+There, under the command of Luftflotte 4, they supported Army Group South fighting on the southern flank of the salient.

+On 9 September, III.
+Gruppe moved to an airfield at Dnipropetrovsk, present-day Dnipro, where they stayed until 24 September.
+Here on 18 September, Obleser claimed his 50th aerial victory and became an "ace-in-a-day" the following day.
+The Gruppe reached an airfield near Apostolovo on 1 November.
+With the exception of a brief period from 12 to 20 November when they also used an airfield at Kirovohrad, the Gruppe remained here until 7 January 1944.
+Here, Obleser claimed further aerial victories, increasing his total to 82 by end of 1943.
+For this, Obleser received the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 8 November 1943 and the German Cross in Gold (Deutsches Kreuz in Gold) six days later.

-Obleser was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 23 March 1944 following his 80th aerial victory.
+Obleser was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 23 March 1944, nominated after his 80th aerial victory.
 At one point he questioned the aerial victory claims made by Erich Hartmann.
 Hartmann asked Rall to have Obleser transferred to be Hartmann's wingman for a while.
 Obleser became a witness on some of Hartmann's claims and no longer questioned Hartmann's claims.
 On 21 July 1944, Obleser was credited with his 100th aerial victory.
 He was the 87th Luftwaffe pilot to achieve the century mark.

 On 12 December, III.
 Gruppe moved to an airfield at Zagórze, located 36 km west of Kraków.
 The Gruppe flew relatively few missions at the time.
 Obleser toyed around with a Panzerfaust, a recoil-less anti-tank weapon, in an attempt to increase its firing range.
 On 30 December, Obleser was severely wounded when a Panzerfaust exploded in his hand.
 He did not see any further action before the end of the war in May 1945.
 He was temporarily replaced by Leutnant Karl Gratz until Leutnant Viktor Petermann officially succeeded Obleser on 7 January 1945 as commander of 10.
 Staffel.